marciv/georges/README.md

 Router action function :

 - changeState = change state for one abtest
-- delete = delete database
+- delete = delete ABTEST
 - createDB = Create on ABTEST
-- addConversion = add Conversion
+- addConversion = add Conversion to ABTEST
+- setArchive = Archive ABTEST

 ### File scriptGeorge.php

-Contains Script for add conversion to LP
+Contains Script in Jquery for add conversion to LP

 ## Running the tests